BenConstable9/OpenQ/README.md

 ![OpenQ](https://github.com/BenConstable9/OpenQ/blob/master/src/app/img/logo.png "OpenQ Logo")

-# OpenQ - v1.0.0
+# OpenQ - v1.1.0
-Music cueing software that makes audio cueing easy.
+Cueing software that makes audio & video cueing easy.
 OpenQ supports Windows 7 or greater and provides a simmilar experiences across all platforms.
 Software updates are automatically added to ensure that you always recieve the best experience.

-v1.0.0 is our first stable release with all planned features implemented - whilst we have tested it to ensure reliability, we cannot garuntee 100% reliability and therefore are not responsible for any crashes or errors.
+v1.1.0 is our second stable release with the introduction of video cueing - whilst we have tested it to ensure reliability, we cannot garuntee 100% reliability and therefore are not responsible for any crashes or errors.
 See below for full license details.

 [Download the latest release](https://www.github.com/benconstable9/openq/releases "OpenQ Releases")

+## Coming Soon in v1.1.0

+- Video Cueing
+- Quicker loading time for audio and video
+- Launch video output screen quickly

 ## New in v1.0.0